-In the above theorem, we consider an on-site operator $W_i$; however, the theorem is generalized to an operator $W_X$ supported on an arbitrary subset $X \subset \Lambda$.
-Let us consider a case where the subset $X$ satisfies $X \subseteq i[r_0]$ for particular choices of $i$ and $r_0$.
+In the above theorem, we consider an on-site operator $W_i$; however, the theorem can be generalized to an operator $W_X$ supported on an arbitrary subset $X \subset \Lambda$.
+Let us consider the case where the subset $X$ satisfies $X \subseteq i[r_0]$ for particular choices of $i$ and $r_0$.
 Then, for $W_X(t)$, we obtain an inequality that is similar to~\eqref{ineq:corol_main_poly_light} as

 For $D = 1$, the above inequality reduces to